 Think of it this way: catastrophising is getting lost in the dark.
 Premeditation is walking in with a torch, looking around, and walking back out.

-Three Tiers of Practice
+Three tiers of practice

 This is where most people should live most of the time.
-It's quick, it's light, and it's enough to take the edge off the day before it starts.

 Name two likely frictions.
 Not worst-case scenarios.
 Likely ones.
 "The client will push back on the timeline."
 "The kids will be difficult at bedtime."
 Things with a better-than-coin-flip chance of actually happening.